Here are excellent History of Nursing sites and links to other resources

 One of Canada’s premiere nursing schools is proud of its more than 8,000 graduates.
 This newly developed website helps to preserve the school’s 99-year legacy, support its alumnae and foster connectedness between its members.

-The BC Nurses Memorial Book, initiated in the early 1990’s by RNABC, is now available for viewing on-line.
-The book tells the stories of nursing pioneers who made significant contributions to nursing in British Columbia and to the nursing profession.
+The BC Nurses Memorial Book is available for viewing on-line.
+The book tells the stories of past nursing pioneers who made significant contributions to nursing in British Columbia and to the nursing profession.
+Initiated in the early 1990’s by the Registered Nurses Association of BC (RNABC), the updated book resides on the Nurses and Nurse Practitioners of British Columbia (NNPBC) website.

 This interesting publication, written by noted historians Glennis Zilm and Ethel Warbinek, has brief annotated profiles and some photographs of UBC School of Nursing Graduates from the Ethel John’s Years.
 All 73 diploma and degree graduates until 1925 are included.